james-cole2015/aws_security_labs/week-05/Solutions.md

 09) Remove the VPC that's pre-populated and make sure the select the VPC named `week-05-vpc`
     a) Type = SSH
     b) Source = Custom
-        1) in the CIDR Block text field, type in `bastion-host-sg`.
+        - In the CIDR Block text field, type in `bastion-host-sg`.
 The security group should pre-populate - click it and then add `allows ssh from bastion-host-sg` as a  description to the security group.
     c) scroll down and click "Create security group"
 10) Navigate to the EC2 console -> Key pairs.
 09) Create a keypair and name it `week-05-kp`. make sure to use .pem not .ppk
 10) Now we're ready to test this implementation.
 Let's create an EC2 instance.
-Go to the EC2 Console and click the orange "Launch Instance" button. .
+Go to the EC2 Console and click the orange "Launch Instance" button.
-    a) Name the EC2 instance `Bastion Host`
+    -  Name the EC2 instance `Bastion Host`
-    b) Choose Ubuntu 20.04.
+    -  Choose Ubuntu 20.04.
 Make sure it's this AMI ID: `ami-0aa2b7722dc1b5612`
     c) Pick the `week-05-kp`
     d) Edit the network settings and make sure you're using the `week-05-vpc`.
 Choose the `Firewall` subnet.
     e) make sure the "Auto-assign public IP" is enabled.